 Having a comprehensive dilated eye examination is the best way to prevent and treat eye diseases.
 The fact is, while you may see fine now or think your eyes are healthy, a dilated eye examination is the only way to detect serious conditions like glaucoma, macular degeneration, diabetic retinopathy and cataracts.
 These conditions typically have no warning signs in their early stages.
 If not detected and treated early, they can cause permanent vision loss.
 During an eye exam, these diseases will become apparent, which can make the difference between preserving your eyesight and experiencing vision loss.

-In addition to catching diseases early, during your examination your doctor will be able to make any adjustments in your corrective lenses (if you already wear them), to ensure your prescription is up-to-date.
+In addition to catching diseases early, during your examination your ophthalmologist will be able to make any adjustments in your corrective lenses (if you already wear them), to ensure your prescription is up-to-date.
 If you spend a lot of time in front of a computer screen, a special pair of computer glasses may be recommended.

 Are you due for an eye exam?
 If so, and if you live in Dubai, it’s time to schedule your appointment with Dr. Ashraf.
 You can reach our office at the Atlanta Vision Clinic by calling +971 4 348 6233, or fill out our online request form and someone from our office will call you shortly.
 Remember: Your eye health is largely in your control.
 The most important first step to maintaining good eyesight is to get an eye exam.